mostafa2810/mostafa_boxing_images/README.md

 # boxing_images

-A flutter widget for boxing images.
+A flutter widget for boxing images with slider.

 ## Features